 Scott joined Calvary’s staff as the 22nd rector in 2017.
 Previously, he was the rector of Christ Episcopal Church in Little Rock, Arkansas, where he served since 2005.
 Before seminary, Scott worked as a carpenter and contractor, which began a curiosity about the way the “built environment” impacts Christian discipleship, especially with regard to stewardship of creation and Jesus’s charge to welcome the stranger.
 A native of Arkansas, Scott received his Bachelor of Arts in English from John Brown University and a Master of Divinity from Virginia Theological Seminary.
 Scott enjoys playing guitar (and a little mandolin), riding bikes, carpentry, poems, and walking, whether on a path in the woods or a sidewalk in the city.
 He is married to Ardelle, who is a counselor and faculty member for CREDO, a clergy wellness program of the Church Pension Group.
 Ardelle and Scott have two children, Alden and Kate.

-The Rev. Amber Carswell
+The Rev. Katherine Bush

 The Rev. Paul K. McLain III